cheokhee/cheokhee.github.io/_posts/2015-2-15-learning-hadoop-part01.md

 ####Environment variables

-- JAVA_HOME (set to the root of my Java installation)
 - PATH (append /path/to/hadoop-installation/bin and /path/to/hadoop-installation/sbin to the existing PATH)
 - HADOOP_PREFIX (set to the root of my Hadoop installation)